bkinsey808/oojs/README.md

 It will then swap out that div with the html/js/css "object" bundle associated with that instance.

-Or, alternatively you can instantiate a named instance and display it of that object using javascript:
+Or, alternatively you can instantiate a named instance and display it using javascript:

 <pre>
 &lt;script>